AHuffmyer/sourdough_squad/Bread/Ariana_Sourdough_Bread.md

 -	You may try adding an hour or two to your proofing time to give it more rise.
 -	Make sure your oven and pan are super hot before baking your bread.
 -	If you aren’t baking in a dutch oven with a lid, you will not get much of a rise since the steam is allowed to escape.
 Try using a dutch oven with a lid.
 -	Make sure you are using a strong and healthy starter that is fully ready before adding to your dough.
+You may need to feed your starter over a couple rounds if it has been in the fridge for a long time to get it started.

 **The bread isn’t sour enough.**